YaN9-Y/lafin/README.md

 Citation
 ------------------------------------------
-If you use this code in your research, please cite our paper [LaFIn: Generative Landmark Guided Face Inpainting:]
+If you use this code in your research, please cite our paper.

 ```
 @inproceedings{yang2019lafin,